Code-Institute-Submissions/us-equity-markets-2017/README.md

 1. **US Equity Markets** - Using my own knowledge, sketched out potential sets of data to include within a dashboard.
 2. **Layout** - Reviewed the Code Institute learnings to date, Bootswatch themes and D3.js documentation to extract design ideas.
 3. **User Stories** - Walked through user stories.
-    1. **About** - As a user, I want to clearly understand the purpose and data, included within this dashboard.
+    1. **About** - As a user, I want to clearly understand the purpose of this dashboard and the data included.
     2. **User Guidance** - As a user, I want to to clearly understand how to use this dashboard.
     3. **Select Industry** - As a user, I want to be able to drill into each sector by industry type.
     4. **Number of Equities by Sector** - As a user, I want to be able to view the number of equities by sector and drill into each sector by industry type.